-Loss of control by a skater with the result that the majority of the skater's own body weight is on the ice being supported by any other part of the body other than the blades. e.g., hand(s), knee(s), back, buttock(s) or any part of the arm.
+Defined as a loss of control by a skater with the result that the majority of his/her own body weight is on the ice being supported by any other part of the body other than the blades. e.g. hand(s), knee(s), back, buttock(s) or any part of the arm.

 Helmet Use - Information for Clubs, Coaches and Parents

 On July 1, 2011 Skate Canada implemented a Helmet Use policy.
 This policy was implemented as a proactive safety measure to help protect members in the early stages of the CanSkate program that are learning how to skate.
 Skate Canada believes it is an appropriate time to implement such a policy to help prevent future injuries to its members that are learning how to skate.
 In the development of the policy Skate Canada consulted various groups of individuals including parents, and the policy was approved by the Skate Canada Board of Directors earlier in 2011.